 - Declines with Scale: When you deal with a large transaction volume, you shouldn’t experience any declines in speed or issues because this can negatively affect your customer experience.
 Customers have complained about speeds slowing down and experiencing bugs when trying to scale up.

-Like Shopify, Magento includes a drag-and-drop design page builder and allows your customers to use previously stored payment and shipping information for faster checkout.
+Like Shopify, Adobe Commerce includes a drag-and-drop design page builder and allows your customers to use previously stored payment and shipping information for faster checkout.
 With the product suggestion feature, you can set automated rules to determine which products will be recommended to certain customers and whether you want to suggest more expensive options or related products to increase sales.
 Being able to adjust content on the front-end visually is nice, but you’ll still need to code the backend.

-Brands Using Magento Commerce
+Brands Using Adobe Commerce

 - Ben & Jerry’s